Please click on the name to read a short profile.

 Dr. Susanne Sackl-Sharif (AT) is a musicologist and sociologist with research focuses on audiovisual media, gender studies, popular culture, qualitative research methods, and political participation.
 She completed her PhD in systematic musicology and cultural sociology with distinction at the University of Graz in 2014 and won the “Gabriele Possanner Award 2015” as well as the “Josef Krainer Award 2015” for her Phd thesis “Gender – Metal – Video Clips”.

 From 2012 to 2014 she worked as a research assistant in the joint FWF-DFG project “After Bologna: Gender Studies in Entrepreneurial Universities“ in Graz and Berlin; from 2014 to 2015 she explored political participation processes for the research institute “Spectro” (Vienna).
-In the GAPPP project she works as a music sociologist and is mainly responsible for preparing and conducting interviews with the composers, the performers, and the audience.
+She was a team member of GAPPP until August 2017 and mainly worked as a music sociologist conducting and evaluating interviews with composers and audiences.

 Simon Katan (UK) is a digital artist with a background in music and a strong preoccupation with games and play.
 His work incorporates hidden mechanisms, emergent behaviour, paradox, self-reference, inconsistency, abstract humour, absurdity and wonder.
 He makes software which creates musical odysseys through exploring animated worlds and design games in which the players unwittingly become performers of bizarre and occasionally daft rites.